-Each of the four spacecraft that comprise the ESA/NASA Cluster mission contains an identical Wide-Band Data (WBD) plasma wave receiver, providing high time resolution waveform data from ~ 70 Hz up to 577 kHz (Gurnett et al., 1997).
-The waveform data obtained from these instruments are telemetered directly to ground stations allowing for sample rates of ~ 27-220 kHz depending on the detection frequency bandwidth, $f{BW}$ (9.5, 19, or 77 kHz) and resolution (1, 4 or 8 bit) modes which have been chosen.
-In order to obtain waveform data at frequencies higher than 77 kHz, the WBD instrument design allows the input frequency range to be shifted by a frequency converter to one of four frequency ranges.
-The conversion frequency, $f_0$ , determines the lower edge of the frequency range selected.
-The available values of $f_0$ are 0 (or baseband), 125, 250 or 500 kHz (approximate values, the exact values being provided in the Cluster WBD User Guide archived at the Cluster Final Archive), so the digitized frequency range is then $f_0$ to $f_0 + f{BW}$ .
-Both the sampling frequency and $f_0$ are obtained by division from
+Each of the four spacecraft that comprise the ESA/NASA Cluster mission contains an identical wide-band data (WBD) plasma wave receiver, providing high time resolution waveform data from \sim 70 Hz up to 577 kHz (Gurnett et al., 1997).
+The waveform data obtained from these instruments are telemetered directly to ground stations, allowing for sample rates of \sim 27-220 kHz depending on the detection frequency bandwidth, f{BW} (9.5, 19 or 77 kHz) and resolution (1, 4 or 8 bit) modes that have been chosen.
+In order to obtain waveform data at frequencies higher than 77 kHz, the WBD instrument design allows for the input frequency range to be shifted by a frequency converter to one of four frequency ranges.
+The conversion frequency, f_0 , determines the lower edge of the frequency range selected.
+The available values of f_0 are 0 (or baseband), 125, 250 or 500 kHz (approximate values, the exact values being provided in the Cluster WBD user guide archived at the Cluster Science Archive), so the digitized frequency range is then f_0 to $f_0 + f{BW}$.
+Both the sampling frequency and f_0 are obtained by division from a 14 MHz reference oscillator contained within the WBD instrument.
+The oscillator is phase-locked to the spacecraft's 220.753 kHz high-frequency clock to maintain stability and match the instrument data rate to the spacecraft.
+The spacecraft ultra-stable oscillator's operating frequency of 222 Hz is divided by 19 to derive the high-frequency clock so that WBD data are sampled with phase coherence to spacecraft timing.